spineo/quotations/index.md

 We have two more commands to run.
 The _python3 manage.py makemigrations_ for good measure should return "No changes detected" since this is our firsts version.

-_python3 manage.py migrate_ will perform the actual migration of the latest changes applying them to our actual database file (i.e., data/myquotes.sqlite3).
-If all goes well you should see the below output:
+_python3 manage.py migrate_ will perform the actual migration of the latest changes applying them to our database store  (i.e., data/myquotes.sqlite3).
+If migration is successful you should see the below output:
 ```
 Operations to perform:
   Apply all migrations: admin, auth, contenttypes, myquotes, sessions